 In 1995, two years after Paul's debasement, I became a grandmother.
 A joyous event, but one my soul’s blemish kept me from fully enjoying.

 My rationale, like Willie Sutton’s reply to why he robbed banks, was simply, “that’s where the money is.”
 I boldly told them I came for the one-hundred-dollar check they owed the school.
-If they balked, I scolded, charmed, and flirted to get their donation, consistently the top fundraiser.
+If they balked, I scolded, charmed, and flirted to get their donation, making me consistently the top fundraiser.

 So, we smiled in recognition.